Home » Cardiovascular Health » Heart Disease Risk Factors » Drinking and Smoking

 • Moderation is one or two drinks per day

-The relationship between alcohol and is an important consideration to take in to account when treating and preventing heart disease and high blood pressure.
+The relationship between alcohol and high cholesterol is an important consideration to take in to account when treating and preventing heart disease and high blood pressure.
 The good news is that alcohol can actually have a positive effect on cholesterol levels if used in moderation.
 The key to this is moderation and what exactly does moderation mean when talking about alcohol consumption.
 While there can be a positive relationship between alcohol and cholesterol caution should be used and alcohol should not be considered a cure for high cholesterol.

 Studies have shown that there is a direct link between alcohol and high cholesterol.
 What most people would not guess is that the link between alcohol and cholesterol can actually be a beneficial one if the alcohol is used responsibly.
 Alcohol actually works to increase good cholesterol while at the same time not having an effect of bad cholesterol.
 It is widely known that high cholesterol levels are responsible for most cases of heart disease and the medical community is working very hard to educate the public against the dangers of high cholesterol.
 There are many diets out there now that are designed to help the individual lower bad cholesterol and raise the good cholesterol numbers.
 One of the elements of a diet can be alcohol if used responsibly and in moderation.